Labor and Delivery Nurse Relishes Benefits of Travel Nursing

 With the help of her mother, Trask soon set up a schedule where she took short-term travel nursing jobs, then went back home to New Orleans for a month or two at a time.
 When she was home, she took on per diem assignments at a local hospital.

 “Then I’d go back out,” she said.

-In the past, Trask worked with a number of different agencies.
+In the past, Trask worked with several different agencies.
 But she signed on with NurseChoice about four years ago and hasn’t looked back.

-“For me, at this point in time, to put all my apples in one basket says a lot about NurseChoice,” she reflected.
+“For me, at this point, to put all my apples in one basket says a lot about NurseChoice,” she reflected.